 Program Service Overview Service Level General Government Finance provides a wide range of administrative and financial Below Standard At Standard Above Standard services to Council, Town departments and the public, including (i) budgeting and financial planning, including asset management planning; (ii) financial policy and process development; (iii) taxation processing, including tax policy development; (iv) Mandatory transaction processing (revenues and receipts, purchases and payables, payroll); (iv) external and internal financial reporting; and (v) grant applications and reporting.
 Finance is also responsible for procurement of goods and services, inventory Basis of Delivery Essential Organizational Unit Finance management, sale of surplus assets and activities involving insurance and risk management.
 Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and Benchmarking BudgetOperating Costs\$ 704,206Revenues\$ (44,000)Net Levy\$ 660,206 undertaking financial planning, analysis and policy development that allows for the execution of Council's strategic direction.
 It facilitates the ability of other departments to deliver municipal services at the intended level of service by managing the procurement of goods and services and ensuring the timely and accurate processing of financial transactions, including the collection of revenues and payment of personnel and suppliers.
-Financial reporting also ensures transparency with respect to the Town's financial performance and position, providing Council, taxpayers, funding agencies and other parties with credible and timely financial information. t selected municipal comparators for which costs relating to financial services available (9), the Town has the fifth lowest level of municipal taxation support services, with the Town providing a level of taxation support per household th average of the comparator municipalities. vices is publicly upport for financial Basis for Delivery Mandatory - The Municipal Act establishes the requirement to appoint a treasurer and also establishes other requirements associated with the financial administration of municipalities.
+Financial reporting also ensures transparency with respect to the Town's financial performance and position, providing Council, taxpayers, funding agencies and other parties with credible and timely financial information. selec availa servio ted municipal compara able (9), the Town has a total of \$660,206 in municipal taxation support for finance nting an average of \$73.70 per household.
+In comparison to arators for which costs relating to financial services is public as the fifth lowest level of municipal taxation support for fina providing a level of taxation support per household that is 74 or municipalities.
+Basis for Delivery Mandatory - The Municipal Act establishes the requirement to appoint a treasurer and also establishes other requirements associated with the financial administration of municipalities.
 In addition, other legislation can mandate specific financial requirements (e.g. asset management planning as a requirement under the Infrastructure For Jobs and Prosperity Act).